jstoxrocky/freelinreg/README.md

 3.4 Hausman Test:

 A Hausman Test can be performed using the residuals from a previously estimated equation.

+        res_eq_<equation number>^2 c gdp cap

-If eq_1 is estimated as:
+If you model is estimated as:

         y c gdp cap

 Post estimation, the residuals are available and a Hausman test can be performed by estimating:

-        res_eq_1^2 c gdp cap
+        res_eq_<num>^2 c gdp cap

 **********************************************************************************************************************